[Holodeck –

 BEATRICE: I talked to her!

-our mother’s death.
+mother's death.

-JANEWAY: Beatrice, I know it was a terrible thing to lose your mother
+JANEWAY: Beatrice, I know it was a terrible thing to lose your mother.

 BEATRICE: She’s not dead!
 I saw her last night!